OpenSearch cluster and host state monitoring

 yc managed-opensearch cluster get <cluster_name_or_ID>

-The cluster health and status will be shown in the health
+You will see the cluster health and status in the

 Cluster states